-A top pick for corsages and wedding bouquets, this night-blooming, evergreen shrub opens its flowers on late summer evenings.
-Typically grown as a houseplant, gardenia jasminoides flourishes in acidic, well-drained soil and locations that receive full sun or partial shade.
+A top pick for corsages and wedding bouquets, this night-blooming, evergreen shrub opens its flowers in spring and summer.
+Also grown as a houseplant, gardenia jasminoides flourishes in acidic, well-drained soil and locations that receive full sun or partial shade.

 USDA Hardiness Zones: 7 to 11

-Examples of gardenia varieties: August Beauty, Crown Jewel, Fortuniana
+Examples of gardenia: August Beauty, Crown Jewel, Fortuniana

-Care: Prune shrub to desired shape, deadhead spent blooms, and water when soil feels dry (about twice per week).
+Care: Deadhead spent blooms and prune shrubs into the desired shape.
+Water when the soil feels dry (about twice per week).
 In summer, fertilize every couple weeks.